 In most of the recipes that I came across, a true Long Vodka needs lemonade and lime cordial.
 I had to look up what a lime cordial was and it’s just Rose’s Lime Juice.
 I have actually started to use Rose’s a little bit in my cocktails because I love the touch of sweetness it adds to drinks without it being over the top.

-But I really think most drinks need a touch of fresh citrus so I swapped the lime cordial for fresh.
+I’m a fan of easy mixed drinks and I really think most drinks need a touch of fresh citrus so I swapped the lime cordial for fresh.
 You do what feels right to you!

 - To a tall skinny glass (or whatever you have because I am not the cocktail police) add your vodka